 A guide for integrating Next.js with Expo for the web.

 Next.js is a React framework that provides simple page-based routing as well as server-side rendering.
-To use Next.js with Expo for web we recommend that you use a library called @expo/next-adapter
+To use Next.js with the Expo SDK, we recommend using @expo/next-adapter

-Using Expo with Next.js means you can share all of your existing components and APIs across your mobile and web.
-Next.js has its own webpack config so you'll need to start your web projects with the Next.js CLI and not with npx expo start
+Using Expo with Next.js means you can share some of your existing components and APIs across your mobile and web app.
+Next.js has its own CLI that you'll need to use when developing for the web platform, so you'll need to start your web projects with the Next.js CLI and not with npx expo start

 .